-This exciting NCTJ-accredited course equips you for a career in journalism, offering the industry's most sought-after qualification alongside your PgDip or masters degree.
-It combines professional training and academic study with the practical skills you will need to succeed in this intensely competitive industry.
+Accredited by the National Council for the Training of Journalists (NCTJ), these courses will equip you for a career in journalism by offering the industry's most sought-after qualification alongside your PgDip or masters degree.
+They combine professional training and academic study with the skills you will need to succeed in this intensely competitive industry.

 Please note that this is an indicative list of modules and is not intended as a definitive list.

 This is a not-for-credit module which is compulsory for students taking the MA Journalism course and will also be of interest as an option to MA Magazine students and other MA Journalism and Publishing Department pathways.
 It is a required module for the NCTJ Diploma.
 The course aims to provide a practical understanding of the working structure of the UK court system, culminating in the taking of the NCTJ Court Reporting exam and allow students a practical opportunity to report from a variety of courts, including magistrates and crown courts, county courts and inquests.